Group

 Marco Tomamichel

-I am an Associate Professor with the Department of Electrical and Computer Engineering as well as a Principal Investigator with the Centre for Quantum Technologies at the National University of Singapore.
+I am a Professor with the Department of Electrical and Computer Engineering as well as a Principal Investigator with the Centre for Quantum Technologies at the National University of Singapore.

 My research group is located at the Centre for Quantum Technologies and my office is S15-04-09.